The 22 Best ETFs to Buy for a Prosperous 2022

-Tech firms such as Apple and Microsoft are currently tops at 28%, though iShares MSCI USA Quality Factor ETF also gives double-digit ratings to healthcare, consumer discretionary, communication services and financials.
+Tech firms such as Apple and Microsoft are currently tops at 25%, though iShares MSCI USA Quality Factor ETF also gives double-digit ratings to healthcare and financials.
 But like many funds focused on a host of fundamental metrics, these sector weights could shift wildly over time.

 Still, QUAL looks like it could be one of the top ETFs to buy for 2022 for investors who want to anchor their portfolio with blue-chip stocks that have bulletproof financials.
 Especially if they like a bargain: The 0.15% expense ratio undercuts 93% of the ETF's peers.

 - Expenses: 0.15%

 One of the most prominent trends of the past few years has been a shift toward prioritizing environmental, social and corporate governance, or ESG, criteria.
 Investors who are concerned about everything from sustainable practices to minority representation in company boardrooms are demanding changes.